This post may contain affiliate links, please see our policy for details.

 Yup, it’s just a big empty space waiting for us to fill it up.

 Here we are looking toward the back of the trailer.
 Notice the barn doors and the window.
 That is where the bed will be.

 The plan is to put a table under the big window and a couple of portable stools, with storage.

-This view is the front of the camper.
-There is a point, which gives us a bit more space, but I’m not sure how useful it will be.
+This view is the front of the RV.
+There is a v-nose, which gives us a bit more space, but I’m not sure how useful it will be.

 The cat’s out of the bag and the tour is over.
 Now the real fun starts and we are so excited.

-We’ve completed our first big project, the tongue and groove ceiling and it completely changes the way the inside looks.
+We’ve completed our first big project, the tongue and groove wood ceiling and it completely changes the way the inside of this compact RV trailer looks.